-- National Resource Conservation Service (NRCS) soils maps, - United States Fish and Wildlife Service (USFWS) National Wetlands Inventory (NWI) maps, - Federal Emergency Management Agency (FEMA) floodplains, and, - Connecticut Department of Energy and Environmental Protection (CT DEEP) Natural Diversity Database (NDDB) mapping for known records of State-listed species and critical habitats
+- National Resource Conservation Service (NRCS) soils maps, - United States Fish and Wildlife Service (USFWS) National Wetlands Inventory (NWI) maps, - Federal Emergency Management Agency (FEMA) floodplains, and, - CTDEEP Natural Diversity Database (NDDB) mapping for known records of State-listed species and critical habitats

-The Table on the following page identifies the municipality, environmental resources, and potential permits/approvals that may be necessary for each proposed trail segment along with an estimate of agency permit review time.
+Table 4 on the following page identifies the municipality, environmental resources, and potential permits/approvals that may be necessary for each proposed trail segment along with an estimate of agency permit review time.
 Permitting requirements vary based on the regulated resources present in each trail segment.
 Some of the trail segments of the alignment may not require permitting due to the absence of regulated environmental resources.
 As the trail corridors are refined the potential to avoid and minimize impacts to environmental resources will be investigated.
 Accordingly, it may be possible to avoid the need to obtain various permits, which can be verified during a Pre-Application meeting.
 Since the CCLT project will likely be completed in multiple phases, the Pre-App meeting can also help to determine if permitting requirements would be less rigorous (depending on segment) than if the project was permitted in its entirety.